Telecoms Knew About Spying Loophole for Decades, Did Nothing

 McDaid pointed to suspected Russian-backed attacks on a Ukrainian network; details of commercial, worldwide tracking systems for sale; and demonstrations of researchers’ work on SS7 attack methods.

-“From our experience—like many other potential cyber security risks—it unfortunately takes concrete examples to get the industry to recognise the true risk and change,” McDaid said in an email.
+“From our experience—like many other potential cybersecurity risks—it unfortunately takes concrete examples to get the industry to recognize the true risk and change,” McDaid said in an email.

-McDaid added that rather than focusing on what should have been done in the past two decades, “the key now is to focus on a mindset change.”
+McDaid added that rather than focusing on what should have been done in the past two decades, “the key now is to focus on a mind-set change.”

-“The mobile operator (should) invest fully in advanced, intelligence-led security solutions to secure their signaling network, and this time to cover all eventualities, both current and future.”
+“The mobile operator [should] invest fully in advanced, intelligence-led security solutions to secure their signaling network, and this time to cover all eventualities, both current and future.”

-Senator Ron Wyden, who has repeatedly tried to get the U.S. government to pay more attention to SS7’s issues, told The Daily Beast in a statement that the industry “failed to heed experts’ warnings and secure their networks.”
+Sen. Ron Wyden, who has repeatedly tried to get the U.S. government to pay more attention to SS7’s issues, told The Daily Beast in a statement that the industry “failed to heed experts’ warnings and secure their networks.”

-“As a result, today companies openly sell surveillance services that use these same vulnerabilities, enabling foreign governments, hackers and others who intend harm, to track and spy on innocent people around the world,” Wyden wrote.
+“As a result, today companies openly sell surveillance services that use these same vulnerabilities, enabling foreign governments, hackers, and others who intend harm, to track and spy on innocent people around the world,” Wyden wrote.

 Last week, the Federal Communications Commission encouraged telecoms to deploy security measures to protect against SS7 attacks.

-“The FCC says it won’t force wireless carriers to fix these weakness, instead arguing that voluntary measures will be sufficient,” Wyden added.
+“The FCC says it won’t force wireless carriers to fix these weaknesses, instead arguing that voluntary measures will be sufficient,” Wyden added.
 “I disagree—self-regulation has clearly failed.
 The FCC needs to force carriers to secure their networks and protect America’s critical communications infrastructure.”